Flows of geometric structures: Introduction

-This blow-up phenomenon is clarified with a general construction on tori (Example~\ref{ex: finite_time_blow-up}), based on the work of He--Li \cite{he2021} for the particular case of almost complex structures, where the topology of the closed and connected subgroup $H\subset\mathrm{SO}(n)$ plays an important role, since a finite-time singularity will appear on flat $n$-tori as soon as $\pi_n(\mathrm{SO}(n)/H)\neq\{1\}$; e.g. when $n=7$ and $H=\rm G_2$, or when $n=8$ and $H=\mathrm{Spin}(7)$.
+This blow-up phenomenon is clarified with a general construction on tori (Example~\ref{ex: finite_time_blow-up}), based on the work of He--Li \cite{he2021} for the particular case of almost complex structures, where the topology of the closed and connected subgroup $H\subset\mathrm{SO}(n)$ plays an important role, since a finite-time singularity will appear on flat $n$-tori as soon as the set $[\mathbb{S}^n,\SO(n)/H]$ of homotopy classes of maps $\mathbb{S}^n\to \SO(n)/H$ contains more than one element and the universal cover of $\SO(n)/H$ is a sphere; e.g. when $n=7$ and $H=\rm G_2$, or $n=8$ and $H=\rm Spin(7)$.

+We should remark that similar statements, such as Theorems~\ref{thmC}--\ref{thmG}, were shown in \cite{he2021} for the case $H=\mathrm{U}(\frac{n}{2})$, and we prove here not only a generalisation to $H$-harmonic flows but also provide a certain number of details and particular points absent from \cite{he2021}.

 Our last highlighted result is long-time existence for small initial intrinsic torsion, with convergence to a harmonic $H$-structure, and a dynamical stability property of torsion-free $H$-structures, allowing for hope of a universal long-time existence and convergence theorem.